microsoftgraph/angular-connect-rest-sample/README.md

 4. Start the development server by running ```node server.js``` in the project's root directory.
 5. Navigate to ```http://127.0.0.1:8080/``` in your web browser.

+To learn more about the sample, visit the [Understanding the Connect code sample Wiki page](https://github.com/OfficeDev/O365-Angular-Unified-API-Connect/wiki/Understanding-the-Connect-code-sample).

 ## Questions and comments

 We'd love to get your feedback about the Office 365 Angular Connect sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Angular-Unified-API-Connect/issues) section of this repository.